athms/learning-from-brains/README.md

 ## Data

+Please download the data from [figshare](https://figshare.com/projects/Self-Supervised_Learning_of_Brain_Dynamics_from_Broad_Neuroimaging_Data/172176) and place them in the directory structure shown above

 We use [WebDataset](https://github.com/webdataset/webdataset) to read data during training.
 To this end, we have converted each fMRI run of the included datasets to a .tar file with the following attributes:

 **Upstream:** All upstream data contain three core entries for I) the parcelated BOLD data (`bold.pyd`), II) its repetition time (`t_r.pyd`), and III) a key (`__key__`) indicating the specific subject / task / run that this .tar file corresponds to.